Rex International Holding: History

-On 29 May 2019, Lime Petroleum AS completed the divestment of its 30 per cent interests in the Rolvsnes discovery in PL338C, PL338E and its 20 per cent interest in the Goddo prospect in PL815 in Norway for a total consideration of US$45 million.
+29 May 2019: Lime Petroleum AS completed the divestment of its 30 per cent interests in the Rolvsnes discovery in PL338C, PL338E and its 20 per cent interest in the Goddo prospect in PL815 in Norway for a total consideration of US$45 million.

-On 16 October 2019, Lime Petroleum AS participated (30 percent) in the exploration drilling of the Shrek prospect, which was completed as an oil and gas discovery estimated by the operator to have between 19 and 38 million barrels of recoverable oil equivalents.
+16 October 2019: Lime Petroleum AS participated (30 percent) in the exploration drilling of the Shrek prospect, which was completed as an oil and gas discovery estimated by the operator to have between 19 and 38 million barrels of recoverable oil equivalents.
 The partners in the licence would consider tying the discovery into the Skarv facility.

-17 February 2020: The Yumna 1 well has tested at a production rate of 11,843 stock tank barrels of oil per day through a 1-inch choke, with a crude oil gravity of 42 degrees API.

 12 July 2020: The Ministry of Oil and Gas in Oman approved the Field Development Plan for the Yumna Field and awarded a Declaration of Commerciality.

 2 November 2020: Lime Petroleum AS participated (20%) in the drilling of the Apollonia prospect in PL263D/E, which results in a gas discovery.

-23 January 2021: Yumna 2 in Block 50 Oman commenced production, at a stabilized rate of 9,000 stb/d of oil.

-18 February 2021: Yumna 3 in Block 50 Oman commenced production, testing at a rate of 12,984 stb/d of oil on natural flow through an 80/64” choke.

 17 March 2021: Masirah Oil Limited announced the completion of the upgrade to the Yumna Field process facilities, which has more than doubled the liquid handling capacity on the Mobile Offshore Production Unit (MOPU) to 30,000 barrels per day.

 7 April 2021: Lime Petroleum AS signed an agreement with ONE-Dyas Norge AS (“ONE-Dyas”) to swap its 20 percent interests in each of the licenses PL263D, PL263E, and PL263F Sierra (previously known as Apollonia) in the Norwegian Sea for ONE-Dyas’ 13.3 percent interest in PL433 Fogelberg.
 The transfer of the interests is pending regulatory approval.

+8 March 2022: Rex starts trading on the Mainboard of the SGX-ST.

+18 April 2022: Lime Petroleum AS acquired 40 per cent interests in licences PL820 S and PL820 SB with the Iving and Evra discoveries in the North Sea.

+In 2021, Rex invested in a Singapore-registered commercial drone company, Xer Technologies, as part of its business diversification.
+In December 2022, Rex entered into an agreement to acquire more shares in Xer Technologies, subject to the achievement of certain technical and sales milestones by Xer.
+Xer Technologies started in 2011 as an early pioneer in commercial drone flying which now develops, produces and markets customisable heavy-duty Unmanned Aerial System (UAS) solutions.

+In 2022, Rex acquired Moroxite T AB, a Sweden-incorporated medical-technology (“med tech”) company, with a focus on hindering solid tumour progression and prevent metastasis.
+Its protected unique carrier platform for targeted cancer therapy uses a combination of nano and micro apatite particles for local delivery.